drithika20/Group-8/README.md

-This is a simple project "Hello World" from Group 8.
+This is a pet adoption and lost/found platform